-Strategy: 6-260.2 Objective: Exclude Oil
+Strategy: 6-260.2 Objective: Exclusion boom the middle channel to prevent the spread of oil.

-Strategy: Exclusion boom should be deployed inside the opening to the middle lagoon, beginning from east of the railroad trestle toward the northwest corner of the lagoon.
+Strategy: Containment boom should be deployed inside the opening to the middle lagoon, beginning from east of the railroad trestle toward the northwest corner of the lagoon.
 Response equipment that can not be lifted manually from two potential shoreline locations must be lifted by crane on the I-5 bridge.